 The Cash Management, under the FMS, manages the vigilant disbursement of the Tribunal funds by strictly implementing the control measures formulated for this purpose.
 It likewise ensures the timely payment of the Tribunal’s various obligations as well as the timely release of salaries and benefits to the employees.
-In the process, the CMS prepares checks covered by Advice of Checks Issued and Cancelled (ACIC).
+In the process, the FMS prepares checks covered by Advice of Checks Issued and Cancelled (ACIC).

-The CMS further manages the petty cash fund for emergency and minor purchases of the Tribunal.
+The FMS further manages the petty cash fund for emergency and minor purchases of the Tribunal.
 It pays out and liquidates petty cash vouchers, and replenishes the petty cash fund.

-For its reportorial compliance, the CMS prepares and submits Reports on Checks Issued (RCI) pertaining to the General Fund, Accounts Payable and Fiduciary Fund; Reports on Unclaimed Checks; Reports on Cash Disbursements; Reports on Collections and Deposits; Reports on Accountable Forms; and Reports on Disbursements of Regular Disbursing Officer.
-The CMS also processes clearances of employees.
+For its reportorial compliance, the FMS prepares and submits Reports on Checks Issued (RCI) pertaining to the General Fund, Accounts Payable and Fiduciary Fund; Reports on Unclaimed Checks; Reports on Cash Disbursements; Reports on Collections and Deposits; Reports on Accountable Forms; and Reports on Disbursements of Regular Disbursing Officer.
+The FMS also processes clearances of employees.

-The Accounting Service (AS) under the supervision of Ms. Angelina L. Gabat, Officer-in-Charge, is responsible for the preparation of financial reports for submission to fiscal agencies of the government (Commission On Audit, Bureau of Internal Revenue, Department of Budget and Management, Bureau of Treasury etc.) and the Tribunal.
+The Accounting Service (AS) under the supervision of Ms. Angelina L. Gabat, Officer-in-Charge, is responsible for the preparation of financial reports for submission to fiscal agencies of the government (Commission on Audit, Bureau of Internal Revenue, Department of Budget and Management, Bureau of Treasury, etc.).
 The financial reports are composed of the Trial Balance, Statement of Financial Position, Statement of Financial Performance, Statement of Cash Flow, Statement of Changes in Net Assets/Equity, Report of Disbursements, Tax Remittance Advice together with all the supporting documents/schedules.
 Likewise, AS prepares BIR Annual Information Returns and Alphalists of Payees, Certificates of Compensation Payment/Tax Withheld (BIR Form 2316), Certificate of Creditable Tax Withheld at Source (BIR Form 2307) and Certificate of Final Tax Withheld at Source (BIR Form 2306).